-This training is accredited and approved by Lifeline International, and is of a similar standard to that conducted by crisis lines in major centers around the world.
+This training is of a similar standard to that conducted by crisis lines in major centers around the world.
 A certificate is awarded upon satisfactory completion of the course.

-Training is held in Tokyo and Kobe and as it covers a wide range of essential skills and topics, it is essential to maintain regular and punctual attendance at the training sessions.
-We also run an online version of the training in conjunction with the Fall and Spring timetables.
-This option allows those individuals with challenging work commitments or travel issues to undertake the training.
+The training program covers a wide range of essential skills and topics so it is essential to maintain regular and punctual attendance at the training sessions, whether you are attending in person or online.
+The in person training sessions are based in Tokyo.
+We run an online version of the training in conjunction with the Fall and Spring timetables.
+This option allows those individuals with challenging work commitments or those who wish to be of service to their community but live outside Tokyo to undertake the training.
+In Tokyo, it is possible to study either in person or online; trainees from outside Tokyo will only be able to follow the online course.

-The standard cost of training is 35,000 yen (a fraction of what it costs us to train each person).
+The standard cost of training is 35,000 yen (this is approximately what it costs us to train each person).
 This amount can be adjusted in cases of special need; payment can also be made in installments.

 We understand that we are charging a fee to train for volunteer work, and that this may seem strange.
 We do this because we are a non-profit organization, and we must meet all costs incurred while running the training.
 The training does not generate any profits; it only meets part of its own associated costs.